innovation4aviation/Impact_Of_Tailwind_On_Landings/README.md

 The projetc is separated into different sections.
 Each folder has got an Explanations file.

 /!\ don't forget to change the path name of the file in the python code.

+The presentation of the project (pdf file) can explain you the main goal of this project (long landing part).